kevinsalter/sketches/contents/articles/10-ia-sketches/index.md

 #### Job Stories

 I used the [job stories](https://blog.intercom.io/using-job-stories-design-features-ui-ux/) paradigm as one technique to channel my thinking throughout this process of exploring the <span style="background: lavender;">context, causality, anxieties, and [motivations and forces](https://medium.com/the-job-to-be-done/5-tips-for-writing-a-job-story-7c9092911fc9#21ab) of what 7Geese users do now</span>.
-Also, I thought that if some of these designs were successful, this pattern might make them [easier to test](https://robots.thoughtbot.com/test-driven-product-design) later on.
+This paradigm is equally important in helping to avoid focusing on useless items such as assumptions, subjectiveness, personas, and implementations before putting pen to paper.
+Finally, I thought that if some of these designs were successful, this pattern might make them [easier to test](https://robots.thoughtbot.com/test-driven-product-design) later on.

 <span class="annotation">
     As a quick reminder, this is the anatomy of a typical Job Story.